A Pirate's Life

 Jeremiah: Hey, you broke the no-fighting rule.

 CJ Brown: It's a dumb rule.
-I was standing up for what I thought was right and I get the same punishment as the bad guy.
+I was standing up for what I thought was right, and I get the same punishment as the bad guy.
 What kind of a screwy rule is that?

 CJ Brown: Yeah, well, I hate them.
-No fighting, clean your room, take out the trash, no tying your cousin upside down to a tree and throwing eggs at his head.
+No fighting.
+Clean your room.
+Take out the trash.
+No tying your cousin upside down to a tree and throwing eggs at his head.

-Jeremiah: You need a rule for that?
-My point is I am sick of the rules.
-I wish I could go some place where there aren't any and where kids don't get expelled from school.
-So what are you going to do?
+CJ Brown: My point is, I'm sick of the rules.
+I wish I could go someplace where there aren't any and where kids don't get expelled from school.

 CJ Brown: I don't know.
 Can't go home, that's for sure.
 My folks will kill me for getting expelled.

-Jeremiah: You could stow away, hop on a ship, take off on a great adventure.
+Jeremiah: You could stow away.
+Hop on a ship.
+Take off on a great adventure.
 You could jump on my dad's ship when he gets home tomorrow.

 CJ Brown: Tomorrow's too late.
 My dad's on that ship coming back from a business trip.
 That could be a bit awkward.
 "Hi, Dad, running away.
 Could you help me with my trunk?"